 If you were working with PHP frameworks like Symfony or Laravel, you may already know how different (and maybe difficult) is to work with Magento 2.
 This by itself is not a big problem, the problem is that you are used to tools like the Symfony Profiler or the dev bar of Laravel.
-If you are kind of nostalgic and would like to implement such profiler bar in your Magento 2 project we have a great new for you, it's possible and it's pretty easy to use thanks to the Shopware Profiler Plugin by Shyim. that implements the Symfony Profiler but configured for Shopware.
+If you are kind of nostalgic and would like to implement such a profiler bar in your Magento 2 project we have great news for you, it's possible and it's pretty easy to use thanks to the Shopware Profiler Plugin by Shyim. that implements the Symfony Profiler but configured for Shopware.
 We are sure that it will become familiar if you have worked with frameworks like Symfony before.

 1. Install Magento 2 Dev Toolbar

 The toolbar comes with the following tabs that feature:

 - Info: Main information about controller, route, action, and store.
 Search on core config data.
 Dedicated tab output for local and global phpinfo.

 - Design: List handles called and display layout structure of nested blocks and containers

 - Profile: View current observers, all events dispatched, collections and models loaded, plugins instantiated

 - Queries: Statistics about executed queries and detailed query listing with syntax highlighting of main SQL keywords

 - Logs : Display log files with ability to reset these files

 - Translation: Quickly see module, pack, theme, and DB translations